MadBomber/aia/README.md

 You will also need to establish a directory in your file system where your prompt text files, last used parameters and usage log files are kept.

-Setup a system environment variable named "AIA_PROMPTS_DIR" that points to your prompts directory.
-The default is in your HOME directory named ".prompts_dir"
+Setup a system environment variable (envar) named "AIA_PROMPTS_DIR" that points to your prompts directory.
+The default is in your HOME directory named ".prompts".
+The envar "AIA_ROLES_DIR" points to your role directory where you have prompts that define the different roles you want the LLM to assume when it is doing its work.
+The default roles directory is inside the prompts directory.
+Its name is "roles".

 You may also want to install the completion script for your shell.
 To get a copy of the completion script do: